 The KL2 has three main components:

-3. Successfully conduct a clinical or translational research project
+3. Successfully conducting a clinical or translational research project

 The Duke CTSA KL2 embraces the concept that mentoring takes many forms and is approached from many points of view.
-Having multiple mentors, each of whom serves a slightly different purpose, ensures that support and guidance is provided in many aspects of an individual’s career from scientific mentoring to coaching work-life/personal-life balance.
-To that end, each KL2 Scholar is required to identify a primary scientific mentor and mentorship team.
+Having multiple mentors, each of whom serves a slightly different purpose, ensures that support and guidance is provided in many aspects of an individual’s career including scientific mentoring, career navigation, and work-life/personal-life integration.
+Each KL2 Scholar is required to identify a primary scientific mentor and mentorship team.
 In addition, KL2 scholars will work with KL2 leadership to identify supplemental faculty mentors as needed, for example, quantitative mentors, team science mentors, and other CTSA mentors with relevant expertise.
 Scholars will also have the opportunity to participate in peer mentoring.

 Primary Scientific Mentor: Each KL2 Scholar must have a primary scientific mentor.
 Scholars are expected to meet with the primary scientific mentor very frequently (usually weekly).
 The primary scientific mentor may be ANY faculty member with expertise to assist applicant with his/her research and career development.

-Scholars will be expected to meet with the mentorship team approximately quarterly.
-Scholars may work with additional mentors as necessary.
-The Program and Associate Directors of the KL2 will also serve as active mentors for the KL2 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.
+The Program Directors of the KL2 will also serve as active mentors for the KL2 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.